gelsiiiella/PCAP-Anomaly-Detection/README.md

 # PCAP Anomaly Detection

 ## Description
 A web application for analyzing packet capture (PCAP) data using a Cumulative Distribution Function (CDF) to detect anomalies.
-This tool aims to protect network traffic by identifying unusual packet lengths and potential anomalies through statistical analysis.
+This web tool aims to protect network traffic by identifying unusual packet lengths and potential anomalies through statistical analysis.
+The CDF will compare the packet bytes value to a threshold to assess its risk level.

 <p align="center">
   <img src="assets/ss_pcap.png" width="700" alt="ss1"></video>